leilafouda/lfouda/content/publication/shaw-2024/index.md

 ---
-abstract: Who conducts biological research, where, and how the results are disseminated varies among geographies and identities.
-Identifying and documenting these forms of bias by research communities is a critical first step towards addressing them.
-We documented perceived and observed biases in movement ecology.
-Movement ecology is a rapidly expanding sub-discipline of biology, which is strongly underpinned by fieldwork and technology use.
-First, we surveyed attendees of an international conference, and discussed the results at the conference (comparing uninformed vs informed perceived bias).
-Although most researchers identified as bias-aware, only a subset of biases were discussed in conversation.
-Next, by considering author affiliations from publications in the journal Movement Ecology, we found among-country discrepancies between the country of the authors’ affiliation and study site location related to national economics.
-At the within-country scale, we found that race-gender identities of postgraduate biology researchers in the USA differed from national demographics.
-We discuss the role of potential specific causes for the emergence of bias in the sub-discipline, e.g. parachute-science or accessibility to fieldwork.
-Undertaking data-driven analysis of bias within research sub-disciplines can help identify specific barriers and first steps towards the inclusion of a greater diversity of participants in the scientific process.
+abstract: Who conducts biological research, where they do it and how results are disseminated vary among geographies and identities.
+Identifying and documenting these forms of bias by research communities is a critical step towards addressing them.
+We documented perceived and observed biases in movement ecology, a rapidly expanding sub-discipline of biology, which is strongly underpinned by fieldwork and technology use.
+We surveyed attendees before an international conference to assess a baseline within-discipline perceived bias (uninformed perceived bias).
+We analysed geographic patterns in Movement Ecology articles, finding discrepancies between the country of the authors’ affiliation and study site location, related to national economics.
+We analysed race-gender identities of USA biology researchers (the closest to our sub-discipline with data available), finding that they differed from national demographics.
+Finally, we discussed the quantitatively observed bias at the conference, to assess within-discipline perceived bias informed with observational data (informed perceived bias).
+Although the survey indicated most conference participants as bias-aware, conversations only covered a subset of biases.
+We discuss potential causes of bias (parachute-science, fieldwork accessibility), solutions and the need to evaluate mitigatory action effectiveness.
+Undertaking data-driven analysis of bias within sub-disciplines can help identify specific barriers and move towards the inclusion of a greater diversity of participants in the scientific process.

 authors:
 - A.K.
 Shaw